willytsinda/Prostate-Cancer-Detection/README.md

 # Prostate-Cancer-Detection
-Early Prostate Cancer Detection by Integration of Attention U-Net and Ensemble Machine Learning Methodss
+Early Prostate Cancer Detection by Integration of Attention U-Net and Ensemble Machine Learning Methods